Meizu 16 & 16 Plus: In-Display Fingerprint Sensor – 6/128 GB for $539.96

-As a manufacturer, Meizu has long since ceased to be a blank slate, even though from a company perspective they cannot keep up with Xiaomi.
-Recently the Meizu 15 could convince us with the classic 16:9 format and good hardware.
-Can the successors, the Meizu 16 and the Meizu 16 Plus, once again take the role as an insider tip?
+As a manufacturer, Meizu is no longer a blank page, even though they can’t keep up with Xiaomi from the company’s point of view.
+Recently, the Meizu 15 convinced us with its classic 16:9 format and good hardware.
+Will the successors, the Meizu 16 and the Meizu 16 Plus, once again play the role of insider tips?

 |Meizu 16||Meizu 16 Plus|